LeLeUCLA/LeLeUCLA.github.io/_publications/ZhaoYS-SR21.md

 ---
-title: "Somatosensory Actuator Based on Stretchable Conductive Photothermally Responsive Hydrogel"
+title: "SCI-ROB21: Somatosensory Actuator Based on Stretchable Conductive Photothermally Responsive Hydrogel"
 collection: publications
 permalink: /publication/ZhaoYS-SR21
 excerpt: 'This paper proposes the first somatosensory actuator with hydrogel, and explore its functionalities on perception and actuation in different perspectives.'